kaustubhd93/exp-labs/learning-kubernetes/notes.md

 ## Kubernetes components

-- API server
+- API server:
-	Acts as a front end to kubernetes.
+	- Acts as a front end to kubernetes.
 Users, devices, cli all talk to the API server.
-- Kubelet
+- Kubelet:
-	It is the agent that runs on each node of the cluster, to ensure that containers are running as expected.
+	- It is the agent that runs on each node of the cluster, to ensure that containers are running as expected.
-- etcd
+- etcd:
-	A distributed key value store used to store all the information regarding Master, worker nodes and their resources.
+	- A distributed key value store used to store all the information regarding Master, worker nodes and their resources.
-- container runtime
+- container runtime:
-	Underlying software that is used to run containers.
+	- Underlying software that is used to run containers.
 Generally Docker.
 There are others as well like rkt and CRI-O.
-- controller
+- controller:
-	Monitors if containers go down and trigger actions accordingly.
+	- Monitors if containers go down and trigger actions accordingly.
 The brain of monitoring inside kubernetes.
-- scheduler
+- scheduler:
-	Distributes work load.
+	- Distributes work load.

 Official Documentation: https://kubernetes.io/docs/concepts/overview/components/